6 Backyard Batting Cages for Inspiration

 Based on the pictures they sent over to us, it doesn't look like they were limited on space, so they did it right and went with a 12' H x 14' W x 70' L Mastadon batting cage.

-This backyard batting cage is perfect for Bryan's two sons, ages 14 and 15, and their teammates!
-Sometimes their varsity teammates will even crank up the Hack Attack pitching machine to 90 mph and get in some reps.
+This backyard batting cage is perfect for Chris's two sons, ages 14 and 15, and their teammates!
+Sometimes, their varsity teammates will even crank up the Hack Attack pitching machine to 90 mph and get in some reps.

 The only thing missing is a roof for that bad winter weather!